almossawi/badarguments/extras/content/posts/main/index.md

 <div className="Image__Small">
   <img src="./images/1-spot.jpg" alt="Art 1: Mr. Rabbit looks straight at the reader." />
-  <figcaption>[Art 1 / Sketch] Rabbit is sitting on a chair, finger tips touching, legs crossed, and looks straight at the reader.</figcaption>
+  <figcaption>Rabbit is sitting on a chair, finger tips touching, legs crossed, and looks straight at the reader.</figcaption>
 </div>

 You might remember me from a project from several years ago.
 Badger and I both